-In March of 2018, the Chicago Wine School was closed after the passing of its founder.
+In March 2018, the Chicago Wine School was closed after the passing of its founder.
 Patrick Fegan was an important figure in the wine education field.
 The Chicago Wine School was America’s first independent wine school: its wine courses pre-dated the sommelier certifications offered by WSET and CMS.
 He was the author of the influential book “Vineyards and Wineries of America.”
 Patrick and his wine school will be missed.

-Carol Mighton Haddix, former Chicago Tribune food editor, said Fegan was “the person in Chicago if you wanted to learn about wine.
+Carol Mighton Haddix, the former Chicago Tribune food editor, said Fegan was “the person in Chicago if you wanted to learn about wine.
 His classes were phenomenal.
 He knew so much about the subject.”

-Patrick was a good friend and his impact on the world of wine education cannot be overstated.
+Patrick was a good friend, and his impact on the world of wine education cannot be overstated.

 We all miss Patrick and his wonderful wine school.